Shigir Idol: Dating

 The initial radiocarbon dating carried out by G. I. Zajtseva of the Institute of the History for the Material Culture in Saint-Petersburg, confirmed by the Geological Institute of Russian Academy of Sciences in Moscow, gave an age of around 9,500 years.
 In the 1990s, when this first radiocarbon dating was carried out, scholars suggested that the dating was incorrect, because they believed that the hunter-gatherers who inhabited the area 9,500 years ago would have been incapable of crafting and decorating such a massive object.

 A later German analysis gave an age of 11,500 years.
 It is the most ancient wooden sculpture of its kind known in the world.
-Typically, wood degrades in most environments and does not endure for archaeological discovery so readily as other materials such as stone and metal.
+Typically, wood degrades in most environments and does not endure for archaeological discovery as readily as other materials such as stone and metal - unless in peat.
 A decorated antler was found near the Shigir Idol and dated to the same period, giving credence to the estimated age of 11,500 years.